MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 ## Understand how Microsoft Defender SmartScreen works

 A number of inputs contribute to Microsoft Defender SmartScreen warnings.
-We receive data from many sources, including user feedback, data providers, and intelligence models, and we use this data to help us identify potentially malicious content.
+Data is received from many sources, including user feedback, data providers, and intelligence models.
+This data is used to help identify potentially malicious content.
 Microsoft Defender SmartScreen also checks downloaded apps or app installers to see if they're malicious.
 In both scenarios, Microsoft Defender SmartScreen warns users appropriately about suspicious content.

 ### Site analysis

 Microsoft Defender SmartScreen determines whether a site is potentially malicious by:

-- Analyzing visited webpages looking for indications of suspicious behavior.
-If Microsoft Defender SmartScreen determines that a page is malicious, it will show a warning page to notify the user that that site is reported as unsafe.
+- Analyzing visited webpages for indications of suspicious behavior.
 - Checking the visited sites against a dynamic record of reported phishing sites.
-If it finds a match, Microsoft Defender SmartScreen shows a warning to let the user know that the site might contain phishing threats.

-The next screenshot shows an example of a Microsoft Defender SmartScreen block page when a user tries to open a malicious website.
+If Microsoft Defender SmartScreen determines that a page is malicious, it will show a warning page to notify the user that that site is reported as unsafe.
+The next screenshot shows an example of a Microsoft Defender SmartScreen warning page when a user tries to open a malicious website.

 ![Microsoft Defender SmartScreen block page for a link to external site](media/microsoft-edge-security-smartscreen/microsoft-edge-smartscreen-warning.png)

-Users are giving the option of reporting a site as safe or unsafe from within the warning message.
+Users are given the option of reporting a site as safe or unsafe within the warning message.
 For more information, see [how to report a site](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-set-individual-device#how-users-can-report-websites-as-safe-or-unsafe).

 ### File analysis

-Microsoft Defender SmartScreen determines whether a downloaded app or app installer is potentially malicious based on many criteria, such as download traffic, download history, past anti-virus results and URL reputation.
+Microsoft Defender SmartScreen determines whether a downloaded app or app installer is potentially malicious based on many criteria, such as download traffic, download history, past anti-virus results, and URL reputation.

 - Files with a known safe reputation will download without any notification.
 - Files with a known malicious reputation show a warning to let the user know that the file is unsafe and has been reported as malicious.
 The next screenshot is an example of a warning for a malicious file.

   ![Microsoft Defender SmartScreen block page file with malicious reputation](media/microsoft-edge-security-smartscreen/ms-edge-smartscreen-known-malicious.png)

-- Files that are unknown show a warning to let the user know that the download doesn't have a known footprint and advising caution.
+- Files that are unknown show a warning to let the user know that the download doesn't have a known footprint and advise caution.
 The next screenshot is an example of a warning for an unknown file.

   ![Microsoft Defender SmartScreen block page file with malicious reputation](media/microsoft-edge-security-smartscreen/ms-edge-smartscreen-unknown-malicious.png)

-Not all unknown programs are malicious, and the unknown warning is intended to provide context and guidance for those who need it, especially if the warning is unexpected.
+Not all unknown programs are malicious, and the unknown warning is intended to provide context and guidance for users who need it, especially if the warning is unexpected.

   ![Keep file with malicious reputation](media/microsoft-edge-security-smartscreen/ms-edge-smartscreen-unknown-malicious-keep.png)